idanizi/whatsapp-chrome-ext/README.md

 ![Twitter Header - 1](https://user-images.githubusercontent.com/9889268/87947353-dfbac880-caab-11ea-8727-be99c40970eb.png)

-Chrome extension for sending WhatsApp message to a number without saving it to your contacts
+Chrome extension for sending WhatsApp message to a number without the need of saving it to your contacts list

 </div>